Technology · WASM Runtime § 05 of 11

 Write Your First Smart Contract

-Open the Playground, pick your language, and deploy to testnet in minutes.
+Pick your language.
+Pick your trigger.
 No setup, no boilerplate — just code.